 Shereen Malherbe is a British Palestinian author and English Literature graduate.
-She has been a writer and researcher for various organisations including Muslimah Media Watch, Middle East Eye, Muslim Girl, Sisterhood Magazine and has also appeared on British Muslim TV and Islam Channel discussing the representation of Muslim women, resulting in her classification in the Media Diversified experts directory.
+She has been a writer and researcher for various organisations including Muslimah Media Watch, Middle East Eye, Muslim Girl, Sisterhood Magazine and has regular appearances on TV discussing Palestine, literature and the representation of Muslim women, resulting in her classification in the Media Diversified experts directory.

 Her latest novel, The Land Beneath the Light; a Palestinian reimagining of Jane Eyre, has been nominated for the Palestine Book Awards 2022.

 The Girl Who Stitched the Stars, the second in her migrant children’s series, has also been nominated for the Palestine Book Awards.

 She is featured on the Author Spotlight for the Open University literacy scheme, Reading for Pleasure, showcasing her migrant children’s series for teacher’s, parents and librarians.

 Shereen has consulted for undergraduates and often attends festivals, panels and live events to discuss Palestine, women, literature and representation.

 She recently appeared live on The Today Show.